Where Can I Travel Without a Passport? (10 Incredible Places!)

 Puerto Rico

-Pack your bags and put on your sunny disposition, because Puerto Rico is where it's at!
-This tropical paradise is a U.S. territory, meaning you can leave your passport behind.
-The island is a vibrant fusion of cultures, with Spanish, African, and Indigenous Taíno influences intertwining to create a rich tapestry of experiences you simply can't miss.
+Puerto Rico is tropical paradise and is a U.S. territory, meaning you can leave your passport behind.
+The island is a vibrant fusion of cultures, with Spanish, African, and Indigenous Taíno influences intertwining to create a rich variety of experiences.

 Houses and mountainside on St. Thomas, U.S. Virgin Islands